ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 This work was supported by a Computational Sciences Graduate Fellowship from the Department of Energy under grant number DE-FG02-97ER25308 to CB and National Science Foundation grant DEB-1061981 to PCW.
-The `rfishbase` package part of the rOpenSci project ([ropensci.org](http://ropensci.org)).
+The `rfishbase` package is part of the rOpenSci project ([ropensci.org](http://ropensci.org)).

 References